Invite friends and family to read the obituary and add memories.

 Born in Little Rock, Arkansas, Ronald later made Houston, Texas, his home, where he built a life with Rosalva “Rosie,” his partner and love for over fifty years.
 Together they created a family filled with laughter, resilience, and shared memories.
 He was a devoted father and is now reunited with his beloved son Michael, his brothers Bill and Bob, and his parents Grace and Jesse.

-He leaves behind his wife Rosie, his daughter Cristina Wagner, and the children he lovingly supported as they grew up—Jesse, Jai, Josh, and Julia—sharing in their upbringing alongside Rosie and the family.
-He also adored his great-granddaughter Brooklyn, daughter of Jesse and his partner Katy, who survives him alongside Katy.
-His extended family includes his sister Cindy, and Angela and Carl West with their children Justin, Jon, and Tana.
-Michael’s children, Connor and Alan, also survive him.
+He is survived by his wife Rosie, his daughter Cristina Wagner, and the children he lovingly supported as they grew up—Jesse, Jai, Josh, and Julia—sharing in their upbringing alongside Rosie and the family.
+He also adored his great-granddaughter Brooklyn, daughter of Jesse and his partner Katy.
+He is further survived by his sister Cindy; his grandchildren Connor, Alan, and Teresa (children of his late son Michael); his sister-in-law Flo, wife of the late Bill; his sister-in-law Phoebe, wife of the late Bob; his brother-in-law Art; and Angela and Carl West with their children Justin, Jon, and Tana.

 Papi was a man of quiet humor and steady presence.
 He loved fishing, keeping up with the newest technology, and music—from the timeless voices of Johnny Cash and Tina Turner to the Tejano music he came to love through his life with Rosie.
 Those sounds filled his home and his memories.